Embird Embroidery Software

 Step-by-step Guide

-This guide is a follow-up to the Curly Plant Mesh - Essential Guide.
-It explains how to combine the Mesh tool and other digitizing tools to create complex embroidery designs.
+This guide serves as a follow-up to the Curly Plant Mesh - Essential Guide.
+It explains how to combine the Mesh tool with other digitizing features to create complex embroidery designs.

-Building upon the essential guide, it offers step-by-step instructions for creating complex designs by using fractal fills and lettering as cores for the plant fill.
-Additionally, it demonstrates how to generate symmetrical corner decorations by combining the curly plant ornament with the Corner tool, offering users practical methods to enhance their embroidery projects.
+Building upon the core concepts, this tutorial provides instructions for creating intricate designs by using fractal fills and lettering as "cores" for plant fills.
+Additionally, it demonstrates how to generate symmetrical corner decorations by combining curly plant ornaments with the Corner tool.

 Chapters